Unboxing and installing FORMART SE/FORMART 2.

 - PVC: It can be formed and is available in sheet material, but heating it can release toxic fumes.
 It also has a strong odor.
 We strongly suggest extra ventilation and discourage the use of PVC sheets.

 - PC: Also possible to form, but can release the gas ‘Bisphenol A’ when heated too high.
 Long term exposure can lead to health issues such as infertility.
 Short term damage is also possible in the form of irritation of the eyes, skin and pulmonary.
 We strongly discourage the use of PC without proper training and safety measures.
+Recommend before forming: Use the build in dehumidify function at least once or twice to ensure no moisture it left in the material to ensure a perfect surface finish.

 - ABS: This material is known for creating VOCs, these are volatile organic compounds, which means they evaporate quickly.
 Still, some of these VOC’s are flammable, so take care when using this material while vacuum forming.
+Recommend before forming: Use the build in dehumidify function at least once or twice to ensure no moisture it left in the material to ensure a perfect surface finish.

 All of these materials are pre-programmed into the machine, with recommended temperatures.
 As long as these recommendations are not overwritten, the material is not heated up to its melting point, and there is less risk of the formation of any gasses, in high volumes.